Enemy Ace: Overview

 Tim Truman's Guns Of The Dragon 1998 mini-series saw Von Hammer in 1927 China teaming up with an elderly Bat Lash and Biff Bradley, the brother of Slam Bradley against Miss Fear and Vandal Savage on an adventure to Dinosaur Island.

 A more recent work is Garth Ennis's Enemy Ace: War in Heaven (2001), with art by Chris Weston and Russ Heath.
 Here, von Hammer's character and story arc is based on several real-life German pilots, notably Adolf Galland.
 The series recounts the pilot's activities during World War II where he is persuaded to once again fight as a pilot of the Luftwaffe.
 Von Hammer is placed in charge of his own gruppe and initially serves on the Eastern Front.
 Though no friend to the Nazi regime, he rapidly amasses numerous kills flying a red-painted Bf 109 against the Russians, and later in defense of Germany (flying a scarlet Me 262) against American bombers.
 Nevertheless, von Hammer becomes increasingly disillusioned as he continues to witness the horrors of war.
 During a battle, he is shot down and crashes near Leningrad.
 In his attempts to make it back to his own lines, he witnesses many horrible sights on the Russian front, including cannibalism.

 In 1945, after bailing out of his damaged aircraft, he inadvertently parachutes into the Dachau concentration camp and is outraged to discover the German perpetration of the Holocaust.
-He proposes a mutiny upon returning to his airbase and later surrenders his Jagdverband to advancing Allied troops, namely Sgt.
+His patience with the Nazi regime at an end, Von Hammer proposes a mutiny upon returning to his airbase and later surrenders his Jagdverband to advancing Allied troops, namely Sgt.
 Rock's Easy Company, after setting fire to the fighter unit's remaining aircraft.

 Von Hammer makes a guest appearance of sorts as an opponent of General Wade Eiling's father in a tale set during the First World War.

 In 2008, he is featured in Bruce Jones' The War that Time Forgot.
 He also appears in Booster Gold in 2009, during World War I. When Booster is thrown back in time and caught in the middle of the war, alongside Cyrus Lord, the ancestor of Maxwell Lord, von Hammer aids their escape from captivity behind German lines rather than abet their torture and further stain his hands with blood.

-During the "Dark Nights: Death Metal" storyline, Enemy Ace is among the superheroes that were revived by Batman using a Black Lantern ring.
+In Dark Nights: Death Metal, Enemy Ace is among the superheroes who Batman resurrects using a Black Lantern ring.